jwt/ruby-jwt/README.md

 token.jwt # => "eyJhbGciOiJIUzI1N..."
 ```

+### Verifying and decoding a token

-The `JWT::EncodedToken` can be used to create a token object that allows verification of signatures and claims
+The `JWT::EncodedToken` can be used as a token object that allows verification of signatures and claims.

 ```ruby
 encoded_token = JWT::EncodedToken.new(token.jwt)